Sieboldianus/Gemini-json-Viewer/README.md

   - Syntax highlighting for code blocks using Highlight.js.
 - **Copy Code:** "Copy" button for quickly copying code snippets from responses.
 - **Client-Side:** Runs entirely in your browser; no data is sent to any server.
+- **Export HTML Archive**: Export the loaded JSON to a static HTML archive (e.g. for web sharing purposes)

 ## How to Use